Student Leadership in Residence Life

 NATIONAL RESIDENCE HALL HONORARY (NRHH)

-The National Residence Hall Honorary is comprised of the top 1% of leaders living in the residence halls.
-Students who are inducted into NRHH have demonstrated a commitment to living on campus and creating a home for all students through their leadership in the above organizations.
+The National Residence Hall Honorary is a leadership honorary that values service and recognition.
+Students who are inducted into NRHH have demonstrated a commitment to living on campus and creating a home for all students through their leadership and service to the campus community.

 Members of the Leadership Exploration and Development (LEAD) Program work to inspire and empower student leaders in a diverse, global community.
 Team members will communicate and development respectful relationships with individuals in the NDSU community and learn how to be ethical in their decision making for an inclusive environment.